Houston Fertility Institute

 About

-In recent decades, authors affiliated with Houston Fertility Institute have published 252 papers, which have received a total of 5.7k indexed citations.
-Scholars at this organization have produced 126 papers in Reproductive Medicine, 123 papers in Public Health, Environmental and Occupational Health and 96 papers in Pediatrics, Perinatology and Child Health on the topics of Reproductive Biology and Fertility (89 papers), Ovarian function and disorders (78 papers) and Assisted Reproductive Technology and Twin Pregnancy (69 papers).
-Their work is cited by papers focused on Public Health, Environmental and Occupational Health (2.5k citations), Reproductive Medicine (2.5k citations) and Pediatrics, Perinatology and Child Health (2.0k citations).
+In recent decades, authors affiliated with Houston Fertility Institute have published 253 papers, which have received a total of 5.8k indexed citations.
+Scholars at this organization have produced 126 papers in Reproductive Medicine, 124 papers in Public Health, Environmental and Occupational Health and 98 papers in Pediatrics, Perinatology and Child Health on the topics of Reproductive Biology and Fertility (90 papers), Ovarian function and disorders (78 papers) and Assisted Reproductive Technology and Twin Pregnancy (69 papers).
+Their work is cited by papers focused on Reproductive Medicine (2.5k citations), Public Health, Environmental and Occupational Health (2.5k citations) and Pediatrics, Perinatology and Child Health (2.1k citations).
 Authors at Houston Fertility Institute collaborate with scholars in United States, China and Taiwan and have published in prestigious journals including Nature, Science and PLoS ONE.
-Some of Houston Fertility Institute's most productive authors include Richard P. Dickey, Steven N. Taylor, Wei‐Hua Wang, Terry T. Olar and Phillip H. Rye.
+Some of Houston Fertility Institute's most productive authors include Richard P. Dickey, Steven N. Taylor, C. V. Cole, R. A. Bowman, William G. Karow, June Machover Reinisch, Wei‐Hua Wang, Ronald Gandelman, Neal G. Simon and L. K. Wiersum.

 In The Last Decade